kejonaMC/GeyserUpdater/README.md

 [![Spigot reviews](https://img.shields.io/spiget/stars/88555?color=yellow&label=Spigot%20rating)](https://www.spigotmc.org/resources/geyserupdater.88555/)

 # GeyserUpdater
 ### GeyserUpdater is a plugin that can update Geyser on Spigot, Bungeecord and Velocity manually or automatically.

+[Here](https://discord.gg/xXzzdAXa2b) is our Discord link, you can come to get support, get GitHub feeds, or just hang out.
+Don't ping anyone that doesn't have the pingable role!

+Note: This is NOT an official GeyserMC plugin.
+It is made to work with GeyserMC but it is not maintained or produced by GeyserMC.
+If you need support with this plugin, do not ask Geyser devs, and instead, go to our Discord server linked above.

 ## Downloading